Are State Treasurer Cowell and the Bowles too cuddly?

 Dollar General weighs bid for Family Dollar

-Dollar General Corp. is considering a bid for Matthews-based Family Dollar Stores Inc., according to Bloomberg report.
+Dollar General Corp. is considering a bid for Matthews-based Family Dollar Stores Inc., according to a Bloomberg report.

 Chesapeake, Va.-based Dollar Tree announced July 28 it would pay $8.5 billion − $74.50 a share − for the discount retailer.
 Family Dollar's stock has been trading at or above that price since the announcement.